carlox97/Fix-your-Cue-Sheet/README.md

 # Fix-your-Cue-Sheet
-A Python tool to deal with .cue files that are not properly configured.
+Python tools to deal with .cue files that are not properly configured.

 ## cue_conflict_folder